 – The Director may return a document that does not comply with the guidelines, for it to be brought into line.

-– Each contribution should clearly indicate the Question or topic, the group (e.g. Study Group, Task Group, Working Party) for which it is intended and full details of the contact person (including e-mail address, postal address, telephone number, facsimile number, etc.), as may be needed to clarify the contribution.– Contributions should be sent to the Chairman of the group concerned as well as to the Chairman and Vice-Chairmen of the Study Group.
+– Each contribution should clearly indicate the topic, the group (e.g. Study Group, Task Group, Working Party) for which it is intended and be accompanied by the details of a contact person as may be needed to clarify the contribution.

+Reason: The first deletion is consequential to rendering Questions more exceptional; the second set of changes is based on current ITU-R practice.

+– Contributions should be sent to the Chairman and Vice-Chairmen, if any, of the group concerned.

+Reason: to avoid overloading Study Group Chairmen and Vice-Chairmen.

 – Contributions should be limited in length (if possible, less than ten pages) and be prepared using standard word-processing software, without using any auto-formatting facility; modifications to existing text should be indicated by means of revision marks (using “Track Changes”).

 8.3 For meetings of all groups (Study Groups, Working Parties, Task Groups, etc.), the following deadlines apply for the submission of contributions: